mulab-mir/music-language-tutorial/book/lm/framework.md

 ![tokenization](img/tokenization.png)

 Since there are supposed to be a finite number of words in a language, we can assign a class label to each word, so that a categorical probability distribution is defined over all possible words in each location.

-In practice, the vocabulary size is not really fixed, so we historically resorted to using a special “Unknown” token for rare or unseen words in the corpus, and a more recent standard practice is to use subword tokenization, which maps uncommon words into multiple subword components, using techniques such as **Byte Pair Encoding (BPE)** or **SentencePiece**.
-In this scheme, complex words like “unforgettable”, could be decomposed into three tokens for “un”, and “forget”, and “table”, for example.
+In practice, however, the vocabulary size is not really fixed, so we historically resorted to using a special `Unknown` token for rare or unseen words in the corpus, and a more recent standard practice is to use subword tokenization, which maps uncommon words into multiple subword components, using techniques such as **Byte Pair Encoding (BPE)** or **SentencePiece**.
+In this scheme, complex words like `unforgettable`, could be decomposed into three tokens, `un`, `forget`, and `table`, for example.

 This process is called **tokenization**, which can encode arbitrary texts into sequence of integers or tokens.
 These tokens are what language models are trained to predict using categorical distributions.
-Additionally, for language modeling, it’s common to employ special tokens that are not mapped to words or subwords but have special purposes like marking the beginning and the end of a sentence.
+Additionally, for language modeling, it’s common to employ special tokens that are not mapped to words or subwords but have special purposes like marking the beginning and the end of a sentence, like `<SOT>` and `<EOT>` in the figure above.

 ### Implementing Language Models

 Since we now covered how texts are represented as sequence of tokens, let’s see how exactly language models can predict those tokens.
-Of course there can be a multiple of way of doing this, but there are two types of approaches that are most widely used.
+There can be multiple ways of doing this, but there are two types of approaches that are most widely used.

 ##### Masked Language Models